Resident234/php.net/pages/www.php.net_ref.openssl.php.md

-Currently, all OpenSSL Functions defined in PHP only utilize the PEM format.&#xA0; Use the following code to convert from DER to PEM and PEM to DER.
+Currently, all OpenSSL Functions defined in PHP only utilize the PEM format.
+Use the following code to convert from DER to PEM and PEM to DER.<br><br>

 ```
 <?php